timetraveller-123/tp/docs/DeveloperGuide.md

     * Pros: Reduces coupling between `Person` (and `Order`) model and UI
     * Cons: Less scalable

-* **Alternative 2:** Create abstract `InfoObject#createUIComponent`, and have Classes that wish to be displayed implement this method and create their own UI components
+* **Alternative 2:** Create abstract method `InfoObject#createUIComponent`, and have Classes that wish to be displayed implement this method and create their own UI components
     * Pros: Easily scalable - each class implements their own UI display to attach into the placeholder
     * Cons: Increased coupling between UI and Model.
 UI-creation code exists inside the `Person` (or `Order`) Class